General Terms and Conditions for the use of the caravanmarkt24.de platform

 2. These GTC, the contract on the use of the platform and the purchase contracts concluded between the seller and buyer via the platform are subject to the law of the Federal Republic of Germany to the exclusion of the United Nations Convention on Contracts for the International Sale of Goods (CISG) and the provisions of international private law.

-3. The place of jurisdiction for disputes between the operator and users is Berlin, unless the user is a consumer.
+3. The place of jurisdiction for disputes between the operator and users is Berlin, Germany, unless the user is a consumer.
 The operator is also entitled to sue the buyer at his place of business.

 Purchase contract (sample)